Skip to content

 We stayed at Hotel Grano de Oro, a luscious colonial-style mansion built at the turn of the 20th century.
 My room in the older part of the house was gorgeous; dark wood floors and a small private patio filled with leafy green plants.
 Throw in a rooftop hot tub and one of the best restaurants we experienced in Costa Rica and you have a really special hotel!

-Check out these 7 things to do in San Jose for more inspiration and ideas.
+Read More: 7 things to do in San Jose

 Hotel Grano de Oro San Jose